-Last Fall I hit a creative wall that I’ve been attempting to push past (climb?) over the previous eight months.
+Last Fall I hit a creative wall that I’ve been attempting to push past (climb over?) the last eight months.
 Life with a toddler is no joke, the amount of patience, time and emotional energy it takes me to be present as a mother is humbling, challenging and sometimes overwhelming.
 My recent reality of traveling, working full time, and moving into and fixing up our new house has made carving out time and mental space to generate creative ideas nearly impossible.
 Is guilt (and wine) the only way to come to terms with the privilege of being both so blessed and so tired?

 Wake Up Early And Do Nothing

 My 2017 morning routine would start with a bang, and I found myself running through the steps of my day at a frantic pace until collapsing, totally drained, on the couch in the late evening.
 My new routine (and the snooze sometimes wins) is to wake up an hour early to do… whatever I want!
 The goal is to start the day with peacefulness to temper the crazy that begins at 6:30.
 Sometimes I sit on the couch and have my pre-coffee coffee and stare into space, other times I get ready at a leisurely pace all. by. my. self.
 Last week I picked up the house while listening to a podcast, which isn’t “nothing,” but since it wasn’t on anyone else’s schedule or harried before friends drop in for dinner, it felt productive and delicious.
 Could I use this time to sketch or write?
-Maybe, once I catch up on all my do nothing time.
+Maybe, once I catch up on all my do-nothing time.

 Seek Out New Opportunities